 The journey from Glenorchy at the head of the lake deep into the World Heritage area of Mt Aspiring National Park.
-Combine wilderness jet boating with unique Funyak inflatable canoes for a fun way to explore the Dart River as well as hidden side streams, rock pools and dramatic chasms.
+Combine wilderness jet boating with unique Funyak inflatable canoes for a fun way to explore the Dart River as well as hidden side streams, rock pools, and dramatic chasms.
 Walk amongst the ancient beech forest, unchanged for 80 million years.
 Pass by scenes used in the Lord of the Rings movies to illustrate Middle Earth.
-An authentic New Zealand experience to an untouched world.
+An authentic New Zealand road trip experience to an untouched world.

 Hidden Queenstown is award-winning boutique accommodation in Queenstown, New Zealand.
 The Lodge is renowned for its spectacular views of Lake Wakatipu, the surrounding Alps, outstanding service and warm hospitality.

 Blue Peaks Lodge offers modern, self-contained Queenstown Motel Accommodation.
 Choose from 2 bedrooms, 1 bedroom, studio motel units and studio units with kitchenette.
 Nestled on a rise overlooking Queenstown, Blue Peaks Lodge Motel is conveniently located, less than a five-minute easy walk from the heart of Queenstown.

 A luxury bed and breakfast accommodation in the heart of Glenorchy, New Zealand with amazing views, comfortable beds accompanied by the tasteful decor, a therapeutic massaging spa, and a hearty wholesome breakfast will have you ready to enjoy all the area has to offer.